 In the following the heinz algorithm is started using the heinz.py python script.
+A new implementation Heinz v2.0 is also available at https://software.cwi.nl/software/heinz, with slightly different and additional options.
 This starts the integer linear programming optimization and calculates the maximum-scoring subnetwork using CPLEX.